︎︎︎︎︎︎

 - EBS Int’l Documentary Festival, Goyang, KR / official selection

-- Equinoxio Film Festival, Bogota, CO /
+- Equinoxio Film Festival, Bogota, CO / official selection

 - Otherfield Film Festival, East Sussex, UK / official selection